ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

                 to include as to why the "disposition" policy does not match the "policy_published", such as a local policy override.
                 (See Section 2.1.5, Policy Override Reason).

+                Override reason consists of pre-defined override type and free-text comment.

                 * "type": **REQUIRED**